tsfpga/tsfpga/doc/sphinx/netlist_build.rst

 project creation.

 Synthesis in Vivado is multi-threaded based on an RTL partitioning.
-For smaller netlist builds it is highly unlikely that a significant porition of the build will be using multiple threads.
+For smaller netlist builds it is highly unlikely that a significant portion of the build will be using multiple threads.
 Instead, it is probably more beneficial to execute more builds in parallel than to enable multiple threads.
+This is easily achieved by using the tsfpga :ref:`FPGA project build flow <build>`.